-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials section and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials section and Latest Research sections.

 Descriptions of the most common treatment options for bone cancer are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the type, stage, and grade of cancer; possible side effects; and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 For a low-grade tumor, the primary treatment is surgery.
 The goal of surgery is to remove the tumor and a margin of healthy bone or tissue around the tumor to make sure all of the cancer cells are gone.

-For a high-grade tumor, oncologists often use a combination of treatments.
+For a high-grade tumor, doctors often use a combination of treatments.
 These include surgery, chemotherapy, and radiation therapy.

-If the tumor is in an arm or leg, limb-sparing techniques are used whenever possible.
-However, amputation, which is the removal of the arm or leg with the tumor, may be needed depending on the tumor’s size and/or location.
+If the tumor is in an arm or leg, techniques to keep the arm or leg intact are used whenever possible.
+However, amputation, which is the removal of the arm or leg with the tumor, is sometimes necessary, depending on the tumor’s size and/or location.

 Wide excision surgical techniques have reduced the number of amputations performed for patients with bone cancer.
-More than 90% of patients can be treated with conservative, limb-sparing surgery compared with amputation.
-These surgeries often require prostheses, such as metal plates or bone from other parts of the body, to replace the missing bone and provide strength to the remaining bone.
+More than 90% of patients can be treated with surgery rather than amputation.
+These conservative surgeries often require prostheses, such as metal plates or bone from other parts of the body, to replace the missing bone and provide strength to the leftover bone.
 This is called reconstructive surgery.
 Surgeons use soft tissue, such as muscle, to cover the reconstruction area.
 The tissue helps with healing and reduces the risk of infection.

 For some patients, amputation may offer the best option.
-These include patients whose cancer is located where it cannot be completely removed by surgery, patients who cannot undergo reconstruction, or when the surgical area cannot be fully covered with soft tissue.
+These include patients whose cancer is located where it cannot be completely removed by surgery, patients who cannot undergo reconstruction, and patients in whom the surgical area cannot be fully covered with soft tissue.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

-Surgery alone is not usually enough treatment for patients with some bone cancers, particularly osteosarcoma.
+Just surgery is not usually enough treatment for patients with some bone cancers, particularly osteosarcoma.
 These cancers sometimes recur as distant metastases, most often in the lungs, that were most likely only able to be seen with a microscope when the person was diagnosed.
-The use of chemotherapy has increased survival rates for people with some types of bone cancer.
+Chemotherapy has increased survival rates for people with some types of bone cancer.
 In addition, chemotherapy is often useful for treating cancer that has visibly spread at the time of diagnosis.

-Fast-growing bone cancer is often treated with chemotherapy before surgery.
+Fast-growing types of bone cancer are often treated with chemotherapy before surgery.
 This usually reduces the size of the primary tumor and may destroy tiny areas of metastases if some of the cancer cells have spread to other areas.

 Chemotherapy that is given before surgery is called preoperative chemotherapy, neoadjuvant chemotherapy, or induction chemotherapy.
-For most high-grade tumors, the oncologist gives chemotherapy for three to four cycles before surgery to shrink the primary tumor and make it easier to remove.
-Chemotherapy before surgery may also improve survival, since it destroys cancer cells that have spread from the original tumor.
+For most high-grade tumors, the oncologist gives chemotherapy for 3 to 4 cycles before surgery to shrink the primary tumor and make it easier to remove.
+Chemotherapy before surgery may also improve survival because it destroys cancer cells that have spread from the original tumor.
 The tumor’s response to chemotherapy, which is evaluated using a microscope after the primary tumor has been removed, can be used to better determine the prognosis.

 After the patient has recovered from surgery, he or she may receive additional chemotherapy to destroy any remaining tumor cells.
 This is called postoperative or adjuvant chemotherapy.
 The use of chemotherapy to shrink the tumor before surgery combined with chemotherapy after surgery has saved many lives and many patients’ limbs.